rolandholik/Quixote/Documentation/tsem.rst

 -------------------------------------

 Previously, classic trusted system implementations supported the notion of the 'measurement' of the system.
-The measurement is output value of a linear extension function of all the security relevant actions recorded by a trust measurement system such as IMA.
+The measurement is the value of a linear extension function of all the security relevant actions recorded by a trust measurement system such as IMA.